Nizar-Esmat/Nizar-Esmat/README.md

 ## I’m currently foucus
-- haveing more skills in problem solving with c++
+- having more skills in problem solving with c++
 - to become a full_stack Developer

 ## Skills